Articles on: Creator Guides

 The truth is, no. The reason why I put each base code I’ve provided here is because I know the people going into the guide would skip the introduction where I would have put this explanation.
 I also put them all in style (the ones that require it anyway) on the guide to make it idiot proof.
 No offense.

-But yes, anyway, you can put every CSS code within one <style>
+But yes, anyway, you can put every CSS code within one <style>.
+Like so:

 <style>